KaeloLentsoe/Python-notes/Introduction.md

 # Data Types: int and float

 Programming languages must distinguish between different types of data.
-There are tow numerical data types: int and float found in Python programming language.
+There are two numerical data types: int and float found in Python programming language.

 - # **Int**
 The `int` data type, short for integer, is used to represent whole numbers without any fractional or decimal parts.
 Integers can be positive, negative, or zero.
 Examples of integers include -10, 0, and 357.